equinor/vscode-septic/README.md

 -   Completion
     -   Suggest Xvrs when creating identifier for SopcXvrs (vice versa)
     -   Suggest Xvrs when creating identifier for CalcPvr
-    -   Suggest Xvrs and Calcs when writting in CalcPvr.Alg
+    -   Suggest Xvrs and Calcs when editing CalcPvr Algs
--   Diagnostics for CalcPvr.Alg
+-   Diagnostics for CalcPvr Algs
-    -   Reporting errors if unable to parse calc (missing parenthesis, uncomplete expression, unexpected tokens etc.)
+    -   Report errors if unable to parse calc (missing parenthesis, incomplete expression, unexpected tokens etc.)
-    -   Verify that the used calcs are valid Septic calcs
+    -   Verify that the used calcs are valid SEPTIC calcs
     -   Verify that referenced Xvrs exist in the file
 -   Ensures correct encoding (Windows 1252) for SEPTIC files